-The #SaferInternet4EU Awards, aiming to reward and celebrate excellence and best practice in the European safer/better internet field from organisations, teachers and youth, are now open for entries until 15 May 2018.
+The #SaferInternet4EU Awards, aiming to reward and celebrate excellence and best practice in the European safer/better internet field from organisations, teachers and youth, are open for entries with an extended deadline of midnight CEST on Friday, 25 May 2018.

 Better Internet for Kids (BIK), the EC initiative to promote a safe and responsible use of digital technologies by children and youth has grown over recent years.
 With its foundations in the EC's Safer Internet Programme and, more latterly, the European Strategy for a Better Internet for Children (2012), much work has focused on creating a safer and better digital world for its youngest users, their parents, teachers and carers, through a range of online tools, services, resources and initiatives from a myriad of stakeholders.

 In order to celebrate this progress and underpin some of the achievements in this area, Commissioner Mariya Gabriel announced the #SaferInternet4EU Awards on Safer Internet Day (SID) 2018.
 The Awards will reward and celebrate excellence in the European safer/better internet field, acknowledging the leading role the European Union is playing in the field, following up to 20 years of EC-funded safer/better internet programmes.
 The #SaferInternet4EU Awards is one of several actions which the Commission will support throughout 2018 to promote online safety, media literacy and cyber hygiene.